-Note that after the substitution $\lambda_{m}\mapsto \tilde{\lambda}_{m}= \lambda_{m} -e_{m}\id$, a term $e_m\cg_m^*(\id)$ is added to the previous constraint which can inflate the next required correction $e_{m-1}$.
-However, if the maps $\cg_m$ satisfy $\cg^*_{m}(\id)\leq \id$, i.e.\ if $\cg_{m}$ are trace non-increasing, then the errors of all the individual constraints simply add up.
+Note that after, the substitution $\lambda_{m}\mapsto \widetilde{\lambda}_{m}= \lambda_{m} -e_{m}\id$, a term $e_m\cg_m^*(\id)$ is added to the previous constraint which can inflate the next required correction $e_{m-1}$.
+However, if the maps $\cg_m$ satisfy $\cg^*_{m}(\id)\leq \id$, i.e.\ if $\cg_{m}$ are chosen to be trace non-increasing, then the errors of all the individual corrections at most add up in the final step where the energy $\epsil$ is corrected.
 In our MPS-based implementation this condition on $\cg_{m}$ can be satisfied by transforming the MPS into e.g.\ the left gauge (see Ref.\ \cite{vumps} for details) before constructing the coarse-graining maps.
-In the tree-tensor-network-based implementation this condition is satisfied as the maps used there are trace preserving.
-In theory, gauge transformations of the MPS should not change the value of the relaxation \cref{eq:relaxLocTIn} as the constraints before and after changing the gauge are related by an invertible map.
+In the tree-tensor-network-based implementation this condition is always satisfied as the maps used there are trace preserving.
+In theory, gauge transformations of the MPS should not change the value of the relaxation \cref{eq:locTInRelaxExpl} as the constraints before and after changing the gauge are related by an invertible map.
 In practice, however, the numerical result can be affected by the choice of gauge if the map implementing the gauge transformation is poorly conditioned.

 Finally note that depending on the specific scenario there might be other ways to modify the dual solution to make it strictly feasible.
-In our examples shifting the $\{\lambda_m\}$ variables by a constant is the straightforward choice since the $\{X_m\}$ variables correspond to the LTI constraint, meaning they appear in the equations as $\LL_m^*(X_m)=\id\otimes X_m - X_m\otimes \id$ and shifting them by a constant does not affect the constraints.
+In our examples shifting the $(\lambda_m)_m$ variables by a constant is the straightforward choice since the $(X_m)_m$ variables correspond to the LTI constraint, meaning they appear in the equations as $\LL_m^*(X_m)=\id\otimes X_m - X_m\otimes \id$ and shifting them by a constant does not affect the constraints.